Varieties of ordered algebras as categories: Introduction

 \section{Introduction}

 Classical varieties of (finitary) algebras were characterized in the pioneering dissertation of Lawvere \cite{L} as precisely the categories of models of Lawvere theories, see Section~5.
 Lawvere further characterized varieties as the categories with effective equivalence relations which have an abstractly finite, regularly projective regular generator.
-In \cite{A} we have simplified this: we have proved that a category is equivalent to a variety iff it has
+In \cite{A} we have simplified this: a category is equivalent to a variety iff it has

 (1) reflexive coequalizers and kernel pairs, and

 (2) an abstractly finite, effectively projective strong generator $G$.